flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 ten dinars note

-The Libyan ten dinars note, showing the leader of the resistance the martyr Omar Almokhtar.
+The old Libyan ten dinars note, showing the leader of the resistance the martyr Omar Almokhtar.

 ten dinars note reverse side

 Credit cards are not widely accepted (please see our Travel Guide for details).
-ATM cash machines are found mainly in Tripoli and Benghazi, including Tripoli Airport, and in some other cities like Cyrene, Sert, Musratha and Zuwarah.
+ATM cash machines are found mainly in Tripoli and Benghazi, including Tripoli Airport, and in some other cities like Cyrene, Sirte, Musratha and Zuwarah.
 Whether they have cash in them at all times or not is a different matter.
+Please note that the limit on the daily amount you can withdraw from any ATM machine in Libya is set by your own bank and often varies from 400 Libyan Dinars to 1000 Libyan Dinars, depending on type of card.

 The following list shows the locations of Wahda's ATM machines as published by the Wahda Bank (wahdabank.org).